KJMcGuire/kjmcguire.com/content/doing/doing-2/index.md

 The pain: The soil on our property is terrible.
 Seriously, I didn't know they made dirt that bad.
 The rocks aren't the problem, it's the clay.
 I am forced to dig holes with a pickax.

-The dismay: My vision of a lawn-less backyard profuse in sustainable, climate-appropriate vegetation---my beautiful, inspired desert *Dharma*scape---looks like this:
+The dismay: My vision of a lawn-less backyard profuse in sustainable, climate-appropriate vegetation---my beautiful, inspired desert *dharma*scape---looks like this:
 ![yard](./imgs/yard.jpg "Behold.
 My vision.")

 Maybe it's not too bad.
 But the gravel path!